Energize Young Athletes

 I used to.

 Four.
 Of various skills and abilities…and sports.
+You could say I had multi sport athletes.

 A volleyball player, two swimmers and a rower.
 One swimmer was a club team participant, swimming 2 hours each night, 5-6 nights each week.
 She went on to swim in college.